ikumen/today-i-learned/posts/til/ttt-with-minimax.md

 }
 ```

-Also, we want some helper methods to determine if the game is over (e.g, won or tie).
+Also, we want some helper methods to determine if the game is over (e.g. won or tie).

 ```javascript
 class GameState {